Part II: Implementing Your Plan in Brightspace

 - Consider sharing some information about you and your experience teaching the course to help students establish a connection with you, see examples of course/module introductions.

 - Write a general description and describe the overall format of the course.
-Draft in Microsoft Word or similar application first and then copy and paste into Brightspace using HTML Editor (page provided in CITL Setup Kit).
+Draft in Microsoft Word or similar application first and then copy and paste into Brightspace using HTML Editor (page provided in CITL Course Setup Kit Template).

 - Make clear how to get started, how to navigate the site, and find various components (e.g. syllabus, descriptions of assessments, due dates).